Business development

 China incl.
 Hong Kong

-In the fiscal year 2024, the global volume of the passenger cars market was up slightly on the prior year at 79.2 million vehicles, with most passenger car markets recording growth.
-The supply situation continued to return to normal and vehicle affordability improved to some extent.
+At the end of the fiscal year 2025, the global volume of the passenger cars market was up slightly on the prior year at 81.8 million vehicles, with most passenger car markets recording positive development.
+While the regions China (incl.
+Hong Kong) and Central and Eastern Europe grew slightly, the regions Western Europe and North America were on a par with the prior year.

 Germany